MoipatiThoobe/AWS-challenge-week-1/README.md

 5.1 Delete the RDS DB instance

 5.2 Delete the EC2 instance

+In this hands on lab, I learned how to do the following:
+* Launch an RDS Instance
+* Access the RDS Instance from EC2

 ## Amazon Elastic File System (EFS) Hands On Lab